The Structural Complexity of Matrix-Vector Multiplication: The Structural Complexity of Matrix-Vector Multiplication

-By \cref{welzl_theorem}, the total number of ranges that cross the edges in $T$ is at most which proves the claim. \end{proof}

-We now extend \Cref{lem:treeforvc} to corrupted VC-dimension.
-For this, we want to linearize the tree constructed in \Cref{lem:treeforvc}, i.e., we make sure the tree is a single line of vertices.
-This is to reduce the impact of corruptions, so that any single corruption does not affect the number of crossings too much.

-Consider for example where $X=[n]$, $R$ is a multi-set of $m$ empty ranges (corresponding to an $m\times n$ zero matrix $\mM$), and the spanning tree is a star with $1\in X$ at the center.
-The corruption matrix $\mS$ now adds 1 to each of the empty sets in $R$ (equivalently, turning the first column of $\mM$ to an all-1-column).
-This would still fit into the definition of corrupted VC-dimension since each set is corrupted by only one element.
-Now the number of crossings of each edge is $O(m)$ because $1$ is in each of the $m$ sets, but none of the other elements in $X$ are in any set, and there are $n-1$ edges each connecting $1$ to another element of $X$.
-Thus there are $O(m)$ crossings and the tree has $O(mn)$ crossings in total.
+For instance, suppose $X=[n]$, $R$ is a multiset of $m$ empty ranges (corresponding to an $m\times n$ zero matrix $\mM$), and the spanning tree is a star with $1\in X$ at the center.
+If the corruption adds 1 to each empty set in $R$ (equivalently, turning the first column of $\mM$ to an all-1-column), this fits into the definition of the dual having corrupted VC-dimension.
+This is because each set of $(X,R)$ is corrupted by only one element, and thus in the dual set system each element is corrupted by adding it to one set.

-If, however, the tree had been a single line, then the corruption would affect at most 2 edges, and the number of crossings in the tree would go up by only $O(m)$.
+After corruption, the number of crossings of each tree edge is $O(m)$ as $1$ is in each of the $m$ sets, but none of the other elements in $X$ are in any set.
+As the tree has $n-1$ edges, each connecting $1$ to another element of $X$, the tree has $O(mn)$ crossings in total.
+If, however, the tree was a single line, the corruption would affect at most 2 edges, and the total number of crossings would only increase by $O(m)$ rather than $O(mn)$.
+We convert the tree to a single line in \cref{crossingnumberflips}, proven in \cref{proof_crossing_number_flips}.\looseness=-1

-\begin{lemma} For range space $(X,R)$, $|X|=n$ with spanning tree $T$, there exists a permutation $\pi\in S_n$ such that the crossing number of the corresponding spanning tree $T'$ (which is just the line $\pi(1),\pi(2),...,\pi(n)$) is at most twice that of $T$. \end{lemma}
+\begin{restatable}{lemma}{crossingnumberflips} For a range space $(X,R)$, $|X|=n$ with spanning tree $T$, there exists a permutation $\pi\in S_n$ such that the weight of the corresponding spanning tree $T'$ (which is just the line $\pi(1),\pi(2),...,\pi(n)$) is at most twice that of $T$. \end{restatable}